 The cardiothoracic surgery educational program includes two-year and six-year residencies, advanced fellowships, and extends itself to medical school students, both from the University of Pittsburgh as well as outside national and international medical schools who request to rotate on the cardiac, thoracic and pediatric surgery services.

 Over the past 10 years, there have been 2-3 medical students per year on service.
 Faculty, fellows and residents participate in their training and educational experience through didactics, clinical instruction and as mentors.

-Two-Year Cardiothoracic Surgery Residency Program - The University of Pittsburgh Medical Center two-year cardiothoracic surgery residency program is for those who have successfully completed an accredited general surgery residency.
+Two-Year Cardiothoracic Surgery Independent Fellowship Program - The University of Pittsburgh Medical Center two-year cardiothoracic surgery residency program is for those who have successfully completed an accredited general surgery residency.

 General Surgery Residency Program - The University of Pittsburgh/UPMC Department of Surgery is one of the leading surgical programs in the country, offering innovative surgical procedures, state-of-the-art technology, and high-quality patient care.
 Our surgeons pioneer and refine surgical procedures to provide leading-edge, compassionate care to patients who require surgical services in a wide range of specialties.

 Several Fellowship Programs provide state-of-the-art patient care and professional education for a broad spectrum of cardiothoracic diseases.
 These fellowships include:

 - Thoracic Surgery Fellowship — Provides experiential instruction in minimally invasive surgical techniques of the esophagus, lung, and mediastinum.
 Four fellows per year can participate in the program.

 - Advanced Adult Cardiac Surgery Fellowship — Instructs and trains fellows in the necessary specialized surgical skills required for treating patients with cardiovascular system diseases.
 The program accepts one to three fellows each year.